Affordable Ways To Insulate Your Home

 When Not in Use, Plug Your Chimney

 You may be losing a lot of useful heat through your chimney if it is not blocked, and you can easily plug it using a chimney balloon.
-You can create a simple chimney balloon by covering a large-sized balloon with laminate and inflating it once it is inside the chimney.
+You can create a simple chimney balloon by covering a large balloon with a laminate and inflating it once it is inside the chimney.
 This should provide an adequate seal and keep the heat in your home.

-Of course, you can purchase a chimney balloon, instead.
+Of course, you can purchase a chimney balloon instead.
 There are different sizes and types, so you’re sure to find one that works for you.

-Seal Attic Air Leaks
+Seal Attic Air Leaks to Insulate your Home

 Hot air rises, so your attic may serve as an escape route for hot air.
 You should consider sealing air leaks in your attic or redesigning it.

-You can use regular reflective foil material as a cheaper alternative to using foam as insulating material.
+You can use regular reflective foil material as a cheaper alternative to using foam as an insulating material.
 Staple the reflective foil sheets to the rafters in the attic, and the heat will stay in your home and reduce your heating bills.

 Follow these simple tips to reduce your heating bills and keep your home safe and warm during the winter season.
 It can help with other issues, too, as mentioned in the section about the crawl space.
-What are some cost-effective ways you reduce your heat bill?
+What are some cost-effective ways you can reduce your heat bill?
 Leave a comment and let us know!